chiheonk/chiheonk.github.io/_pages/about.md

   - /about.html
 ---

-I am an AI research scientist at Kakao Brain.
+I am senior research scientist at Runway.
 I received my Ph.D. in Mathematics from [Massachusetts Institute of Technology](https://math.mit.edu/) under the supervision of [Prof. Michel X. Goemans](https://math.mit.edu/~goemans/).
-After completion of my Ph.D., I joined Kakao Brain as a research scientist.
+After completion of my Ph.D., I worked at Kakao Brain as a research scientist from November 2018 to February 2024.
+I joined [Runway](https://runwayml.com/) as a senior research scientist in March 2024.

 Conference Publications
 ------